As Biden quits race, Republicans call for him to resign – DW – 07/21/2024

 "We are honored to join the President in endorsing Vice President Kamala Harris and will do whatever we can to support her," the Clintons said in a statement on social media platform X. They added that now was the time to support Harris and "fight with everything we've got to elect her."

-Hillary Clinton was the first woman from either party to become a presidential candidate when she campaigned in 2016 against Trump.
+Hillary Clinton was the first woman from either party to win a presidential nomination when she campaigned in 2016 against Trump.

 Edited by: Kristin Zeier